FACTBOX-U.S. deficit super committee's 12 members

 SENATE REPUBLICANS

-director of the Office of Management and Budget.
-When he was in
+as director of the Office of Management and Budget.
+When he was

 tax-writing Ways and Means Committees.